 Dairy products help protect your teeth.

-According to the University of Rochester Medical Center, eating cheese helps produce more saliva, which rinses debris and acidic residue after meals.
+According to the University of Rochester Medical Center, eating cheese helps to produce more saliva, which rinses debris and acidic residue after meals.

 Cheese is also high in calcium and phosphate, which are essential in remineralizing the enamel that has become weak.